 Rice bioengineering faculty members have inter-institutional projects with research institutes in the U.S. and abroad and over 35 funded projects in research and education with TMC partners that are advancing life sciences, streamlining the development of new biomaterials and products, and shaping the future of health care.

 To encourage close contact between students and faculty and to foster quality research, the Ph.D. program is limited to approximately 20 to 25 entering candidates per year.
 The typical course of study for a Ph.D. in bioengineering is four to six years.

-Fundamentals of Systems Physiology (BIOE 322 or equivalent 3 credit hours), Cell Biology (BIOC 341 or equivalent 3 credit hours), and Statistics (BIOE 440 or equivalent, 1 credit hour) are required prerequisites that must be taken during undergraduate training.
-If a student does not have evidence on their undergraduate transcript that they have received credit for these courses they must take them as part of the Ph.D. curriculum.
+If a student does not have evidence on their undergraduate transcript that they have received credit for these undergraduate courses, they must take them as part of the Ph.D. curriculum.

 The Rice bioengineering program is comprehensive and provides students with a fundamental understanding of the life and medical sciences, advanced analytical and engineering capabilities, and translational research that transfers biotechnical advances from bench to bedside.

 With this educational background, doctoral graduates will be well prepared to:

 The Ph.D. curriculum has three components: foundation, supporting, and advanced topics courses.
 Collectively, the components afford students broad exposure to their chosen field of research interest.
 First year Ph.D. students enjoy the opportunity to rotate in faculty labs their first semester after they matriculate.
 This helps students identify the bioengineering field that best suits their post-graduate career goals.

 The following core courses are required for all Ph.D. students: